Naautilus/new-engine/README.md

 P - Pause/unpause.
 IT STARTS PAUSED! so you will need to press P to start the simulation.

 0 - Free camera.
-WASDQE for translation, IJKLUO for rotation, Left Shift to speed up.
+WASDQE for translation, IJKLUO for rotation, Left Shift to speed up, [ and \] for FOV control.

 When outside of free camera:

 For your jet: